Availability for 2 new clients. Book a call →

 How do I calculate my e-commerce conversion rate?

-Divide total conversions by total visitors, then multiply by 100.
-For example: 50 purchases from 2,000 visitors equals 2.5% conversion rate.
-Track this weekly and segment by traffic source, device, and landing page for actionable insights.
+Divide total purchases by total sessions, then multiply by 100.
+50 purchases from 2,000 sessions = 2.5% conversion rate.
+For meaningful data, segment by device, traffic source, and product category — the blended rate hides where you're actually losing customers.

 Read full article